davinerd/dhis2-tools-dab/README.md

 ## Upgrade
 Most of the users have already configured dhis2-tools-ng and most likely want to upgrade to dhis2-tools-dab.

 You can do this safely.
-A small downtime will occur, which shouldn't be noticeable.
+No downtime should occur.
 However, we suggest to test it in a testing environment before upgrading production systems.

 We also suggest to backup containers in case something goes wrong.